meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-1-ide-setup/README.md

 We also want to make sure you've got tools to debug and diagnose code within Minecraft.

+I don't like boring students with annoying setup, so this is meant to be as easy for you as possible.
+HOWEVER: In real life, "annoying technology setup" will very much smack you in the face and steal your purse, and make you step on a lego.

+It would be wise to learn through trial and error how to create this stub from scratch as an extra project.

+## How did you create this stub?

+I just read `moddevgradle` documentation and fiddled with Java versions until it worked.

+## What else can i do with `moddevgradle`?

+Run `./gradlew -q :tasks --all` and read!

 ## Tools

 - IntelliJ IDEA